OctopusDeploy/docs/docs/octopus-rest-api/examples/bulk-operations/rerun-deployments-and-runbooks-after-node-shutdown.md

 This script has guardrails in place to ensure you don't make too many changes.

 - A what if variable.
 Set that to `$true` and it will skip the submission step.
 It will print out all the deployments and runbook runs it would've done.
-- This script will not resubmit ever canceled runbook run or deployment.
+- This script will not resubmit every canceled runbook run or deployment.
 For a runbook run or deployment to be considered it must:
     - Have been canceled within the time frame provided.
     - Have been running on the node or nodes that were provided.
     - Have been canceled because of a node shutdown.